My Favorite TV Celebritiesby tmontyu | created - 21 Sep 2011 | updated - 11 Oct 2011 | Public

 Actor | The Frighteners

 Dark haired, usually mustachioed US actor with a cheeky grin who achieved pop culture status through his portrayal of the kooky patriarch "Gomez Addams" in the hit TV series The Addams Family (1964), John Astin was born March 30, 1930, in Baltimore, MD.
 He attended Johns Hopkins University and ...

 He also did the series McCloud in the 70's playing as a New Mexico police officer who moved to New York city and joined the police force as a detective.He played as Sam McCloud.
 A detective in Taos, New Mexico.The series ended in 1977.
 Much unlike the character Chester that he played in Gunsmoke.

 Actor | Kojak

 Son of Greek immigrants.
 Soldier during World War II.
 Studied psychology.
 Worked as journalist for ABC News.
 The bald-headed actor played character roles, often as sadistic or psychotic types.
 He became a TV favorite in the 1970s when his role as Det.
-Theo Kojak in the TV movie Kojak: The ...
+Theo Kojak in the TV movie The Marcus-Nelson ...

 9. Gary Coleman

 Without a doubt Gary Coleman was THE child TV star of the late 1970s and early 1980s.
 A refreshingly confident little tyke with sparkling dark, saucer-like eyes and an ingratiating, take-on-anyone burst of personality, the boy charmed the pants right off of TV viewers the minute he was glimpsed in ...